 The course in years 7-9 looks at a range of religious, ethical and philosophical issues, such as what it means for something to be religious.
 Moreover, RS at Warminster School makes close links between religious issues and themes from other subjects, particularly history and politics, in order to help pupils make sense of the stories and topics of both national and global importance that come up in the news.
 At GCSE and A Level the department follows the OCR Religious Studies courses.

-The Religious Studies department has a range of resources for pupils to use, such as textbooks, artifacts, relevant books for further reading, and ICT.
+The Religious Studies department has a range of resources for pupils to use, such as textbooks, artefacts, relevant books for further reading, and ICT.
 Concerning the latter, the RS department has subscribed to Doddle, an internet-based portal for setting pieces of subject-specific work to further and consolidate understanding.

 The Religious Studies department at Warminster School currently follows the OCR examination board for both GCSE (Philosophy and Applied Ethics) and A Level.
+For GCSE, the department has pupils studying Christianity and Islam.